-Interest Rate in Indonesia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Indonesia to stand at 3.75 in 12 months time.
-In the long-term, the Indonesia Interest Rate is projected to trend around 4.00 percent in 2022 and 4.25 percent in 2023, according to our econometric models.
+Interest Rate in Indonesia is expected to be 5.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Interest Rate is projected to trend around 5.00 percent in 2023 and 4.75 percent in 2024, according to our econometric models.